persistentsystems/corda-did-method/readme.md

 Witness nodes will perform the a cryptographic integrity check as part of the [contract](https://docs.corda.net/key-concepts-contracts.html) underpinning this transaction.

 Once replicated, anyone with access to one of the consortium nodes can request the DID document by querying the REST API of an arbitrary node for the document ID.
-Systems that aim to support multiple DID methods including the Corda DID method can utilise a [Universal Resolver](https://github.com/decentralized-identity/universal-resolver) that uses the Corda driver.
-The driver will translate the request in the universal format to the Corda specific format.
-It is also aware of the consortium nodes for a given supported environment.
-The driver thus exclusively requires the id as input.

 Corda DID Format
 ----------------